sebapersson/PEtab.jl/docs/src/tutorials/sciml/strategies.md

 describe(prob_cl_ms)
 ```

-Here, `describe(prob_cl_ms)` reports per-stage window ranges and the default window
+`describe(prob_cl_ms)` reports per-stage window ranges and the default window quadratic
-quadratic continuity penalty.
-As for multiple shooting, two key tuning parameters are the
+continuity penalty.
+As for multiple shooting, two key tuning parameters are the window
-window penalty and the initialization of window initial states.
+penalty and the initialization of window initial states.
 Both can be set with:

 ```@example 1
 global x_cl_ms # hide